ant0296/CSCI_1105_IntroToProgramming_Coursework/Capstone project/README.md

 	though you may also require the .class file as well, both of which are provided in the TicTacTwoComplete.zip file.
 	The test file is provided for testing purposes, naturally.

-[What follows is an example of the code in action:] (https://github.com/ant0296/CSCI_1105_IntroToProgramming_Coursework/blob/master/Capstone%20project/Screenshot.png)
+What follows is an example of the code in action:
 <img src="screenshot.png" />

 ## Code Example
 The following piece of code is from the 'verticalCheck' method of the program, and is responsible for checking the columns of the board for a possible winning move.
-This proved difficult to impliment at first, so I feel confident in displaying my solution.
+This proved difficult to impliment at first, so I feel confident in displaying the solution.

 ```
+int count = 0;
+String key = player;
 for (int a = 0; a < gameBoard[size - 1].length; a++) {
 	for (int b = 0; b < gameBoard[a].length; b++) {
 		if (gameBoard[b][a].contains(key)) {